The two-year master's programme (120 credits) consists of the following parts:

 - Functional biology

 Students can also choose from two minor course packages.
 It consists of broadening elective courses.

 Possible combinations between minors and majors are:

-- minor Economics and Business Administration - major General Biology
+- minor Bio-inspired Innovation and Sustainability - major General Biology

 - minor Research - major Biodiversity and Evolutionary Biology